idksoftware/ImgArchive/Digital-Asset-management-Overview.md

 ## 3. Back Up Supporting Documents

-As part of the DAM process is to create metadata on you images
+As part of the DAM process is to create metadata on you images.
+Metadata is the descriptive information about your images files (data about your data).
+Digital asset management systems rely heavily on metadata, as it’s critical for searching, retrieving and managing your rich media assets.
+This is because the archive needs to know as many aspects about an image in order to find an image or set of images from a search criteria.
+For example just looking at an image will not allow the system to associate the image with the Walkers wedding.
+However tagging the Walkers wedding photos with Walkers-wedding will.

 At its core SIA uses the base Operating Systems file system in order to store image in an organised file structure.
 Metadata associated with each image is also stored in an organised file structure with addition of an optional SQLite database.